adluck/firekyt/replit.md

-✓ Enhanced image positioning with centered alignment and optimized container structure ✓ Enhanced image size to w-20 h-20 (80x80px) for better visual impact while maintaining proper spacing ✓ Increased container padding to px-4 py-4 for generous spacing on all sides ✓ Applied asymmetric padding (pt-3 pb-5) to position content higher with more bottom space ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room
+✓ Enhanced image positioning with centered alignment and optimized container structure ✓ Enhanced image size to w-20 h-20 (80x80px) for better visual impact while maintaining proper spacing ✓ Increased container padding to px-4 py-4 for generous spacing on all sides ✓ Applied asymmetric padding (pt-1 pb-7) to position image at top with maximum bottom space ✓ Fixed viewport height layout issues by setting html/body/root to proper height chain ✓ Eliminated white space scrolling with overflow: hidden on body element ✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room

 ## User Preferences